sam1r-m/ASCIImation/README.md

 - multiple export formats: gif, webm, mp4, and html+js for embedding in your own projects
 - presets + a randomizer for quick starting points

-## how the pipeline works
+## rendering pipeline

 ```
-video → canvas drawImage (downscale) → pixel data
+video -> canvas drawImage (downscale) -> pixel data
-  → luma extraction → adjustments (brightness/contrast/gamma)
+  -> luma extraction -> adjustments (brightness/contrast/gamma)
-  → blur → edge detection → dithering → character mapping
+  -> blur -> edge detection -> dithering -> character mapping
-  → color extraction → palette quantization
+  -> color extraction -> palette quantization
-  → render to canvas with fillText
+  -> render to canvas with fillText
 ```

-the whole thing runs in a requestAnimationFrame loop. each frame goes through the pipeline and gets rendered to a canvas using fillText with a monospace font.
+entire process runs in a requestAnimationFrame loop. each frame goes through the pipeline and gets rendered to a canvas using fillText with a monospace font (i chose monospace due to its character size properties)

 ## export

 - **gif** — uses gifenc (~15kb lib). good for short clips
 - **webm** — uses MediaRecorder api. chrome/firefox/edge only
 - **mp4** — also MediaRecorder. works in most modern browsers
-- **html + js** — exports your frames as a standalone player you can drop into any project. downloads a `frames.js` with the frame data and an `animation.html` with a simple player. probably the most useful one if you want to embed ascii animations somewhere
+- **html + js** - exports your frames as a standalone player you can drop into any project. downloads a `frames.js` with the frame data and an `animation.html` with a simple player function. probably the most useful one if you want to embed ascii animations in your own site

 ## performance notes

 - grid size is the biggest factor.
 80-120 cols is the sweet spot, going above 200 gets sluggish especially with color on
 - color mode is noticeably slower than mono (one fillText call per character vs per line)
 - floyd-steinberg and atkinson dithering are sequential so they add overhead. bayer is fast
-- canny edge detection is the heaviest (does blur + sobel + nms + threshold under the hood)
+- canny edge detection is the heaviest (does blur + sobel + threshold under the hood)

 ## potential improvements

-- audio support in exports
+- audio support in exports?
 - webcodecs for faster video decoding (currently using video element + canvas which works fine but isn't the fastest)
-- better gif quality at high resolutions (gifenc's palette quantizer is good but not perfect)
+- better gif quality at high resolutions (gifenc's palette quantizer is limiting)
-- safari webm/mp4 recording support (waiting on webkit)
+- safari webm/mp4 recording support
 - memory optimization for really long videos during export

 ## run locally